Anglo Gurkha War

-The border dispute between Nepal and British India had caused the Anglo-Nepalese War of 1814–16 and brought the Gurkhas under British influence.
+The Nepal-India boundary conflict had sparked the Anglo-War of 1814–16 and placed the Gurkhas under British control.

-The war ended with the signing of the Treaty of Sugauli in 1816, which ceded around a third of Nepal’s territory to the British.
+The conflict concluded with the conclusion of the Sugauli Treaty in 1816, which ceded to the British nearly a third of Nepal’s territory.

-By the treaty, Nepal renounced all claim to the disputed Tarai, or lowland country, and ceded its conquests west of the Kali River and extending to the Sutlej River.
+By the treaty, Nepal relinquished all claims to the controversial Tarai, or lowland land, and ceded its conquests west of the Kali River and extended to the Sutlej River.

-Nepal remained independent, but it received a British resident with the status of an ambassador to an independent country rather than of the controlling agent of the supreme government in an Indian state.
+Nepal remained autonomous but provided a British citizen with the rank of an ambassador to a sovereign country, rather than the supreme government controlling agent of an Indian state.